odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 }
 ```

+To stop the built-in web server, press: `Ctrl+C`.

-To start the web-server you can then use this command:
+To start the built-in web server you can then use this command:

 ```
 composer start